DoWithPassion/JavaScript/JavascriptConcept.md

 ```
 - Block is used to group the multiple statements.
 - This grouping of multiple statements is needed and can be used in a place where javascript expects a single statement.
-Eg: Suppose if we take a if condition, it expects only a single statement.
+Eg: Suppose if we take an if condition, it expects only a single statement.
 i.e., we cannot write multiple statements directly under if condition. there comes the block to group the multiple statements as a single statement.
 ```
 <!-- With Single statement -->